As a “Thank You” to other bloggers who share my posts, I would like to offer the following opportunity:

 - Share the post from my LeadSafeMama Facebook page to your Facebook page.

 - Tag me, so I know that you shared it.

-- When I publish the post with your item’s test results (and please understand this could take 8 weeks or longer depending on how much I have in the queue) I will thank you in the post and will also link to your blog and your Facebook page.
+- When I publish the post with your item’s test results (and please understand this could take eight weeks or longer depending on how much I have in the queue), I will thank you in the post and will also link to your blog and your Facebook page.

 - Any test results for any items you send in do not belong to you, by sending something in for testing you agree for the test results to be reported by me and posted in the public domain.

-- Items (to be tested) that are part of this offer must be simple items (not complex items.)
+- Items (to be tested) that are part of this offer must be simple items (not overly complex items).

-- Examples of simple items are: a china saucer, a cup, a bowl, a knife, a simple toy like a top, a block, a yoyo, a naked barbie (!), a book.
-These items generally have fewer than 4 colors or 4 different types of materials (or 4 components) to test.
+- Examples of simple items are a china saucer, a cup, a bowl, a knife, a simple toy like a top, a block, a yoyo, a naked Barbie (!), or a book.
+These items generally have fewer than four colors or four different types of materials (or four components) to test.

-- If you send in an item via this offer, I will pay for return postage as long as it is being returned in the continental United States.
+- If you send in an item via this offer, I will pay for return postage as long as it is being returned to the continental United States.

-- If you want me to test YOUR dishes that you use every day I recommend you send me the smallest piece (a saucer?).
-As long as your set was all purchased at the same time by the same vendor one piece from the set will have test results that are likely comparable to the other pieces in the set, [in the example of china, check the back marks of all of your pieces to confirm they are the same!]
+- If you want me to test YOUR dishes, the ones you use every day, I recommend you send me the smallest piece (a saucer?).
+As long as your set was all purchased at the same time by the same vendor one piece from the set will have test results that are likely comparable to the other pieces in the set.
+In the example of china, check the back marks of all of your pieces to confirm they are the same!

 This offer will stand until further notice and is subject to change.
-If it changes any changes will be noted here on this blog post.
-I am posting this originally on Sunday, March 24, 2019 at 12:57 p.m.
+If it changes any changes will be noted here on this post.
+I am posting this originally on Sunday, March 24, 2019, at 12:57 p.m.

 Thank you for participating in this way!
 I wanted to find a way to thank and reward all of the other bloggers who have been sharing my posts and this seemed like a very simple thing I could offer in thanks.